Rossville in Atascosa County, Texas — The American South (West South Central)

 Erected 1969 by State Historical Survey Committee.
 (Marker Number 4355.)

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Rossville Cemetery (approx. 0.9 miles away); Anchorage Cemetery (approx. 1.9 miles away); Site of Jose Antonio Navarro Ranch Headquarters (approx. 3.4 miles away); Sand Branch Baptist Church Amphion and Amphion Cemetery (approx. 6.7 miles away); Old Rock Baptist Church (approx. 7.3 miles away); Poteet (approx. 7.4 miles away); Battle of Medina (approx. 9 miles away).
+Rossville Cemetery (approx. 0.9 Anchorage Cemetery (approx. 1.9 miles away); Site of Jose Antonio Navarro Ranch Headquarters (approx. 3.4 miles away); Sand Branch Baptist Church (approx. 4˝ miles away); Amphion and Amphion Cemetery (approx. 6.7 miles away); Old Rock Baptist Church (approx. 7.3 miles away); Poteet (approx. 7.4 miles away); Battle of Medina (approx. 9 miles away).
 Touch for a list and map of all markers in Rossville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 20, 2012, by John A Hensarling of Campbellton, Texas.
-This page has been viewed 439 times since then and 31 times this year.
+It was originally submitted on June 20, 2012, by John A Hensarling of Campbellton, Texas.
+This page has been viewed 488 times since then and 15 times this year.
 Photos: 1, 2. submitted on June 21, 2012, by John A Hensarling of Campbellton, Texas. • Bernard Fisher was the editor who published this page.